 *GSA Ireland promotes the use of the parent organisation’s Health Scheme which provides hip, elbow and back x-ray assessments and permissible grades (A-stamp) from which animals are approved to breed.
 This is the SV HD/ED Health Scheme.

-GSA Ireland would advise any potential purchaser of a German Shepherd to pay strict attention to the ancestry with regard to health requirements in regard to health schemes outside of WUSV (the World Body of German Shepherd Dog Clubs) approved schemes.
+GSA Ireland would advise any potential purchaser of a German Shepherd to pay strict attention to ancestry and health requirements outside of WUSV (the World Body of German Shepherd Dog Clubs) approved schemes.
 For example; the British Veterinary Association/UK KC Scheme strongly recommends no higher than the following scores for RESPONSIBLE BREEDING:

 Breed median score for – HD (Hips) Total of 11, ED (elbows) Total of 0

-**The World Body – WUSV recognise the IPO Trial system providing the disciplines of tracking, obedience and protection as a suitable gauge to fulfil the retention and display of necessary traits required from a working breed such as the German shepherd dog.
-These qualifications are mandatory in the parent organisations prerequisites for breeding.
+**The World Body – WUSV recognises the IPO Trial system, providing the disciplines of tracking, obedience and protection as a suitable gauge to fulfil the retention and display of necessary traits required from a working breed such as the German Shepherd Dog.
+These qualifications are mandatory in the parent organisation’s prerequisites for breeding.

 Grades are as follows: –

 VA Excellent Select